mamun-swe/library-management-microservice-inter-communication-nodejs-ts/README.md

 - Library service

 ### Student service

-Student service will work for
+Student microservice will provide these APIs

 - Registration a student account.
 - Login to student account.
 - Retrive student profile info.
 - Update student profile info.
-- Get books from library service.
+- Get books from library service by service to service intercommunication.
-- Show book information from library service.
+- Show book information from library service by service to service intercommunication.
-- Booked a book for more days to library service.
+- Booked a book for more days to library service by service to service intercommunication.

+### Library service

+Library microservice will provide these APIs

+- Registration a admin account.
+- Login to admin account.
+- Add new admin account.
+- Add books to library.
+- Show specific book.
+- Edit book info.
+- Check booked details for specific book.